Jakub21/mpplugs/Readme.md

 Pluginable helps to create modular applications with setup + loop idea common for example in microcomputer or GUI programming.

+### Stable version
+Latest stable version was released as v0.2 "Asynchronous".
+If you wish to use Pluginable download this version.
+Contents of master branch are not tested and are full of bugs.

 ### Applications
 Early versions of this software were tested with plugins that used the following packages.